scottrigby/scottrigby/README.md

 ### Hi, I'm Scott

-My strongest areas are collaboration, communication, and community engagement.
+I focus on collaboration, communication, and community engagement.
 It's fulfilling to help solve real-world problems using open-source tools and forward-thinking projects.
 I strive to lead by example, smooth the path for people to succeed as a team, and feel proud of our collective efforts.

 ### Actively seeking a new role
 <!--